amethyst/amethyst/book/src/pong_tutorial/pong_tutorial_01.md

 say "Pong!" instead of the sad, lowercase default of "pong".

-Now, back inside our run() function in main.rs, let's copy and paste some rendering code we don't fully understand, just so we can keep moving.
+Now, back inside our run() function in main.rs, let's copy and paste some rendering code so we can keep moving.
 The next chapter will cover rendering more in depth.

 ```rust,ignore
 let pipe = Pipeline::build().with_stage(